Department of Geography, via World Campus

-In lieu of 8 credits of prescribed introductory courses (GEOG 482 or 864 + 483 + 484) plus 7 additional elective credits, M.G.I.S. students may substitute 15 credits associated with courses that comprise the Geospatial Intelligence Option.
+M.G.I.S. students who choose to complete the Geospatial Intelligence Option may substitute the 15 credits that comprise the option for 15 credits of prescribed and elective courses (including GEOG 482 or 864+483+484).
 This option is designed for current or aspiring practitioners in government agencies, businesses, and non-governmental organizations that rely on insights produced through skillful, knowledgeable, and conscientious analysis of diverse geo-referenced data to plan for emergencies, to coordinate responses to natural and human induced disasters, to enforce the law, and to plan and conduct military operations.

 Core required courses: GEOG 583 (3), GEOG 586 (3), GEOG 871 (3), and GEOG 596 (6-9).